digitalapicraft/update_dsh_api/README.md

 - **dsh_upload.sh**:
   Authenticates and uploads zipped API documentation to a remote server.
 It reads metadata from each API's `api.json` and uploads the corresponding ZIP file this get tigger once we change documentation files.

+- **sanity_check_openapi.py**:
+  It validates contract for openapi 2 and 3 were it runs along with coustom git action while uploading the document into preprod.

 ---